4d/docs/docs/Admin/debugLogFiles.md

 ## Using a log configuration file

 You can use a **log configuration file** to easily manage log recording in a production environment.
 This file is preconfigured by the developer.
-Typically, it can be sent to customers so that they just need to copy or load it.
+Typically, it can be sent to customers so that they just need to select it or copy it in a local folder.
 Once enabled, the log configuration file triggers the recording of specific logs.

 ### How to enable the file